scholl-lab/sm-vcf-annotation/README.md

 # VCF Annotation Pipeline

-This repository contains a Snakemake workflow script for annotating VCF files using snpEff and SnpSift tools.
-Below are the details of the script, configuration file, and the resources required to run the pipeline.
+This repository contains a Snakemake workflow script for annotating VCF files using the snpEff and SnpSift tools.
+Below, you will find the details of the script, the configuration file, and the resources required to run the pipeline.

 ## Script Description

 The Snakemake script reads the configuration parameters from "config.yaml" and orchestrates a pipeline with the following rules to process VCF files:

 1. **snpeff_annotation**: This rule annotates VCF files using snpEff with a specified database and additional flags.
-The output is compressed using bgzip, and an HTML file containing statistics for each annotation is generated.
+The output, including an HTML file containing statistics for each annotation, is compressed using bgzip.

-2. **snpsift_annotation**: This rule takes the output of the `snpeff_annotation` rule and further annotates it using SnpSift with a specified database file.
+2. **snpsift_annotation_dbnsfp**: This rule takes the output of the `snpeff_annotation` rule and further annotates it using SnpSift with the dbNSFP database specified in the configuration file.
 The output is then compressed using bgzip.

 3. **clean_intermediate_files**: This rule deletes the intermediate files created after the snpEff annotation to conserve storage space.